 DEPARTMENT OF ENVIRONMENTAL PROTECTION

-Bureau of Land Recycling and Waste Management
+Bureau of Waste Management

 DOCUMENT NUMBER: 254-2153-723

-EFFECTIVE DATE: May 10, 1990

-TITLE: Leak Detection Tests For Installed Liners
+TITLE: Leak Detection Tests for Installed Liners

+EFFECTIVE DATE: Upon publication as final in the Pennsylvania Bulletin

-AUTHORITY: This document is established in accordance with Act 97 of 1980, the Solid Waste Management Act, as amended.
+AUTHORITY: This document is established in accordance with Act 97 of 1980, the Solid Waste Management Act, as amended , and the Environmental Statutes administered by the Department of Environmental Protection (DEP).

 POLICY: This directive requires the quality control and assurance plan for the installation of liners in a landfill or impoundment to contain specifications for a leak-detection test at sump areas.

 PURPOSE: The purpose of this policy is to provide guidance on leak detection tests for installed liners, specifically at sump areas.

+APPLICABILITY: This guidance is applicable to operators of landfills.

 DISCLAIMER: The policies and procedures outlined in this guidance are intended to supplement existing requirements.
 Nothing in the policies or procedures shall affect regulatory requirements.